CASSE’s Top 15 Policies for Achieving a Steady State Economy

 - Adjust zoning policies to limit sprawl and promote energy conservation.

 - Continue to monitor GDP, but interpret it as a measure of the size of the economy and an indicator of environmental impact.
 Use other indices to measure economic welfare and social progress, such as the Genuine Progress Indicator.
 (1,3)

 - Prevent unconstrained capital mobility so that financial resources are more directly tied to the real assets they represent.
 (4)

 - Work toward full internalization of costs in prices (e.g., costs associated with environmental protection and fair labor laws), and adopt compensating tariffs to protect efficient national policies of cost internalization from standards-lowering competition from other countries.
 (4)

 - Institute policies that move away from globalization and toward localization to conserve energy resources, provide high-quality local jobs, and maintain local decision-making authority.
 (3,4)

 - Limit the scope of advertising to prevent unnecessary demand stimulation and wasteful consumption.

-2. Czech, Brian.
-2000.
+2. Czech, B. 2000.
 Shoveling Fuel for a Runaway Train: Errant Economists, Shameful Spenders, and a Plan to Stop Them All.
 University of California Press, Berkeley, California.
 206pp.